stan-dev/cmdstan/src/poc/README.md

 # Apache Arrow and Parquet Proof of Concept

 Program "arrow_poc.cpp" (arrow proof of concept) reads in a local CSV file and writes a Parquet file.

-This requires using Arrow modules:
+It uses the following Arrow modules:

 - COMPUTE (core in memory representation)
 - CSV (CSV file format readers/writers)